nikospag/bash-moon-phase/README.md

 Bash moon phase, dynamicaly calculated and shaded.
 ==========================================================

-##This programme-script dynamicaly calculates and extracts to a folder an image of the current moon phase.
+##This programm-script dynamicaly calculates and extracts to a folder an image of the current moon phase.
 ###This is a bash script.

 ![Moon](https://github.com/nikospag/bash-moon-phase/blob/master/sample/phase.png)